310mc/https-310mc.github.io-tl/source/_posts/scout/hurray_normal_day.md

 </div>

 {% bubble Mao %}
-Alright, here we go--
+Alright, here we go—

-Woah--!
+Woah—!
 Was the gym’s heater always this heavy?
 Man, you're not even breaking a sweat carrying this thing, huh?

 Yo, you “kind and strong guy”~♪
 {% endbubble %}